 Step into the lobby of Coit Tower to witness fresco murals painted in 1934, depicting the discontent and hope felt during the Great Depression.
 Today, these vividly colored murals stand as California’s finest examples of Depression-era public art.
 While entry to the tower is free, a fee is charged for those eager to take the elevator to the top.

 Telegraph Hill & Coit Tower

-In 1846 a signal pole was place atop Telegraph Hill to alert the town when ships approached.
+In 1846 a signal pole was placed atop Telegraph Hill to alert the town when ships approached.
 Telegraph Hill received its name in 1850 when a semaphore, also called a marine telegraph, was erected to replace the signal pole.
 The semaphore consisted of a tall mast with movable arms that were positioned in various configurations depending on the type of ship.
-During the Gold Rush eager residents, alerted by the semaphore, scrambled up the hill to watch paddle wheeled steamers and clipper ships sail into the bay.
+During the Gold Rush eager residents, alerted by the semaphore, scrambled up the hill to watch paddle-wheeled steamers and clipper ships sail into the bay.

 Lillian Hitchcock Coit

 The tower’s namesake, Lillian Hitchcock Coit, was a remarkable and well-known patroness of San Francisco’s volunteer firefighters.
 Known for her eccentricities, such as dressing in male drag to infiltrate male-only establishments, Lillian Hitchcock Coit was an avid gambler and cigar smoker.